 Dropbox offers a Whitepaper, about the security at Dropbox Business as well.
 One Chapter describes how once a year business continuity is tested to find possible vulnerabilities.
 This way, the provider wants to be prepared in case of an emergency.

 The data of Dropbox and Dropbox users is stored at server centers of third-party providers in the US.
 These providers are responsible for server security, but Dropbox tests their security measures once a year.
 Companies with over 250 users can store their data in Europe.
 The European servers are hosted by Amazon Web Services and located in Frankfurt, Germany.
 As an additional security precaution, data and meta data are stored on different servers.

 All three providers have a similar (almost identical) setup when it comes to the encryption of cloud data.
-All data at rest is encrypted with AES encryption with 256 bits.
+All data at rest is encrypted with AES encryption, with a length of 256 bits at OneDrive and Dropbox, and 128 bits at Google Workplace.
 This meets the state of the art and is therefore one of the most secure ways to encrypt data at rest.
 OneDrive implemented additional full volume encryption with BitLocker.

 Data in transit is encrypted with SSL/TLS encryption by all three providers, which as well is the most common and secure solution for data in transit, at the moment.
 Another security feature that according to Google, they implemented first, is Perfect Forward Secrecy (PFS).
 With PFS a private SSL key cannot be used for sessions that occurred in the past.
 So even if someone got access to an SSL key, he cannot use it to decrypt older traffic.